vitr-archive/valet4windows/README.md

 So far, it's straight Caddy plus php, with less magic than on Mac, but it's simpler and more transparent.
 Let's see how useful this version could be and if it proves itself, we can extend and improve it later on.

 ### How to Use
+!!! *you must have git-bash or something similar, this doesn't work in standard cmd.* !!! bash comes to windows soon, fingers crossed

 1. Install php
 2. Install composer